department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/monitoring/zero-silent-failures-checklist.md

    - Blue Button:
    - Continuity of Care Document:

 * [ ] Do you understand how the error is handled when each system in the submission path fails, is down for maintenance, or is completely down?
+This should be captured in the data flow diagram or a separate document.
  - Allergies:
     - [ ] Yes
     - [ ] No